-- (2) Where a person has died from COVID-19 the following provisions apply: - (a) only an authorised person must be allowed to have custody and control of the deceased person's body; - (b) the burial of the deceased person must take place within 72 hours of the death or, where impractical, within such reasonable time as determined by an authorised person; - (c) the State is only responsible for providing a body bag, but family members of the deceased person or other persons may provide the coffin in which the deceased may be buried within the stipulated time; - (d) human remains of the deceased person may only to be handled by authorised persons; - the family must, in compliance with these regulations, allow authorised persons to conduct contact tracing and COVID-19 control measures; - (f) family members of the deceased person may opt to have the body cremated at own cost and responsibility, in which case they must as soon as possible but within the period referred to in paragraph (b) - - (i) notify an authorised person of the decision; and - (ii) cause the deceased's body to be cremated; - (g) the body of the deceased person must be buried at the nearest burial site within the local authority area, as defined in section 1 of the Local Authorities Act, 1992 (Act No. 23 of 1992), where the person died or the place where the confirmation of COVID-19 as the cause of death was made; - (h) a post-mortem examination may not be performed on the body of the deceased person, except as provided for in section 21 of the Act; - (i) posthumous re-swabbing of Covid-19 test on the body of a deceased person is prohibited; - (j) the burial of the deceased person may be carried out only after the family members of the deceased person have been consulted in relation to the burial site; - (k) only two family members of the deceased person are allowed to view the deceased person through a glass window; - (l) only 10 mourners are allowed at the grave site and of these - - (i) two mourners are allowed at a distance of five metres from the grave; and - (ii) eight mourners are allowed at a distance of 50 metres from the grave; and - (m) a tombstone and other works on the grave of the deceased person, other than that of a person who was cremated, may only be done six months after burial. - (2A) The testing for COVID-19 on human remains will only be conducted on the remains of a person who had symptoms consistent with COVID-19 or where a person was in direct contact with a confirmed COVID-19 case prior to his or her death.
+- (c) the State is only responsible for providing a body bag, but family members of the deceased person or other persons may provide the coffin in which the deceased may be buried within the stipulated time; - (d) human remains of the deceased person may only to be handled by authorised persons;

+- (e) the family must, in compliance with these regulations, allow authorised persons to conduct contact tracing and COVID-19 control measures; - (f) family members of the deceased person may opt to have the body cremated at own cost and responsibility, in which case they must as soon as possible but within the period referred to in paragraph (b) - - (i) notify an authorised person of the decision; and - (ii) cause the deceased's body to be cremated; - (g) the body of the deceased person must be buried at the nearest burial site within the local authority area, as defined in section 1 of the Local Authorities Act, 1992 (Act No. 23 of 1992), where the person died or the place where the confirmation of COVID-19 as the cause of death was made; - (h) a post-mortem examination may not be performed on the body of the deceased person, except as provided for in section 21 of the Act; - (i) posthumous re-swabbing of Covid-19 test on the body of a deceased person is prohibited; - (j) the burial of the deceased person may be carried out only after the family members of the deceased person have been consulted in relation to the burial site; - (k) only two family members of the deceased person are allowed to view the deceased person through a glass window; - (l) only 10 mourners are allowed at the grave site and of these - - (i) two mourners are allowed at a distance of five metres from the grave; and - (ii) eight mourners are allowed at a distance of 50 metres from the grave; and - (m) a tombstone and other works on the grave of the deceased person, other than that of a person who was cremated, may only be done six months after burial. - (2A) The testing for COVID-19 on human remains will only be conducted on the remains of a person who had symptoms consistent with COVID-19 or where a person was in direct contact with a confirmed COVID-19 case prior to his or her death.